fury-gl/fury/docs/source/posts/2023/2023-06-02-week-0-tvcastillod.rst

 What is coming up next?
 -----------------------

-Since the advances I managed to make are in their most basic stage, I will be working this week on making changes and adjusting details for the implementation to follow fury guidelines.
+Since the advances I managed to make are in their most basic stage, I will be working this week on making changes and adjusting details for the implementation to follow FURY guidelines.
 In this way, I plan to submit my first PR for the project to start getting feedback and making improvements.
 I will also start working on the first tests for the ellipsoid actor I’m working on.

 Did I get stuck anywhere?
 -------------------------